Understanding Different Asset Types

 Mutual Funds

-Mutual funds are investments set up to manage a pool of money from various investors.
-Individual investors have no control of the investments within the funds.
-There are many types of mutual funds available—each with their own fees and costs.
-Investors with large portfolios could be sacrificing returns and tax efficiency when using mutual funds in a retirement account.
+There are many types of mutual funds available, all with their own fees and costs.
+Investors with large portfolios could be sacrificing returns and tax efficiency when they hold mutual funds in a retirement account.

 Person using a calculator on a table with graphs and a laptop